Hammond School (South Carolina)

-Hammond School, originally James H. Hammond Academy, is a pre-K through 12 private school in Columbia, South Carolina, with 1008 total students as of 2025.The school was founded in 1966 as a segregation academy.
+Hammond School, originally James H. Hammond Academy, is a pre-K through 12 private school in Columbia, South Carolina, with 1008 total students as of 2025.
+The school was founded in 1966 as a segregation academy.
 Hammond School's leader is Andy North.
-It is accredited by the South Carolina Independent School Association (SAIS) and the National Association of Independent Schools (NAIS).
+It is accredited by the South Carolina Independent School Association (SCISA) and the National Association of Independent Schools (NAIS).
 The school's namesake, James Henry Hammond – a brutal slaveholder known for his sexual exploitation of enslaved women and of his four teenage nieces – has been a source of enduring controversy.

 History

 We're far better off without Negroes.